Anaïs Nin: Legacy

 The feminist movement in the 1960s gave feminist perspectives on Nin's writings of the past twenty years, which made Nin a popular lecturer at various universities; contrarily, Nin dissociated herself from the political activism of the movement.
 In 1973, prior to her death, Nin received an honorary doctorate from the Philadelphia College of Art.
 She was also elected to the United States National Institute of Arts and Letters in 1974, and in 1976 was presented with a Los Angeles Times Woman of the Year award.
-Although she was described as a narcissist, her feminist tendencies, along with her constant search for self-knowledge, made her an attractive speaker for lectures at American universities.
-Of course, she was never an activist in the feminist movement and never believed in changes in political systems, because: “Systems are perishable, so I feel that big changes will come from a big collective change in human consciousness”.
+Although she was described as a narcissist her feminist tendencies, along with her constant search for self-knowledge, made her an attractive speaker for lectures at American universities.

 The Italian film La stanza delle parole (dubbed into English as The Room of Words) was released in 1989 based on the Henry and June diaries.
 Philip Kaufman directed the 1990 film Henry & June based on Nin's diaries published as Henry and June: From the Unexpurgated Diary of Anaïs Nin.
 She was portrayed in the film by actress Maria de Medeiros.

 In February 2008, poet Steven Reigns organized Anaïs Nin at 105 at the Hammer Museum in Westwood, Los Angeles.
 Reigns said: "Nin bonded and formed very deep friendships with women and men decades younger than her.
 Some of them are still living in Los Angeles and I thought it'd be wonderful to have them share their experiences with [Nin]."
 Bebe Barron, an electronic music pioneer and longtime friend of Nin, made her last public appearance at this event.
 Reigns also published an essay refuting Bern Porter's claims of a sexual relationship with Nin in the 1930s.
-Reigns is the President of the Board of the non-profit organization devoted to Nin's legacy, the Anaïs Nin Foundation.